 The output port pins may be controlled by the OPR, OPCR, MR and CR registers.
 Via appropriate programming they may be just another parallel port to external circuits, or they may represent many internal conditions of the UART.
 When this 8-bit port is used as a general purpose output port, the output port pins drive a state which is the complement of the Output Port Register (OPR).
-OPR(n) = 1 results in OP(n) = Low and vice versa.
+OPR(n) = 1 results in OP(n) = LOW and vice versa.
 Bits of the OPR can be individually set and reset.
-A bit is set by performing a write operation at address E16 with the accompanying data specifying the bits to be set (1 = set, 0 = no change).
+A bit is set by performing a write operation at address OXE with the accompanying data specifying the bits to be set OXE on the operation of the operation of the set, OXE on the operation of the set, OXE on the operation of the set.

-Likewise, a bit is reset by a write at address F16 with the accompanying data specifying the bits to be reset (1 = reset, 0 = no change).
+Likewise, a bit is reset by a write at address 0xF with the accompanying data specifying the bits to be reset (1 = reset, 0 = no change).